-Need a Sponsoring Broker
+Need a Sponsoring Broker in Texas

 Tired of splitting your commission with a broker?
 A Sponsoring Broker at Spirit Real Estate Group may be just right for you.

 - We handle all of the invoicing and collections for Locators

 - Free proprietary CRM access for your sales process

 - Mentorship that includes 1 on 1 training

 - Training Videos and tools that help you succeed

 - Included Errors and Omissions Insurance (1 Million)